-In 1863, a stagecoach along the Overland Trail carrying an army payroll of $60,000 (which would be about $1 million dollars today) in ten and twenty dollar gold coins was destined for Fort Sanders in Wyoming Territory.
+In 1863, a stagecoach along the Overland Trail carrying an army payroll of $60,000 (which would be about $1 million today) in ten and twenty-dollar gold coins was destined for Fort Sanders in Wyoming Territory.
 The gold shipment represented several months of back pay for the soldiers at Fort Sanders; however, the unfortunate soldiers never saw the gold.

-However, before they could spend their ill-gained wealth, the bandits were pursued and killed by the U.S. Cavalry.
+However, before spending their ill-gained wealth, the bandits were pursued and killed by the U.S. Cavalry.
 The Cavalry later found the iron strong box in a nearby creek, the sides and bottom gone, riddled with bullet holes – and, obviously, empty.

-At the time, it was rumored that Joseph “Jack” Slade, the Station Master was the leader of the gang.
-Jack Slade, not as famous as many other outlaw characters, was nevertheless, as notorious as many of them.
-Slade was said to have had an uncontrollable temper, was a heavy drinker, had murdered in the past, and was eventually hanged in Montana.
-Though the stage line suspected Slade, they could not prove it, so they just fired him.
-Uncharacteristically, the bad-tempered Slade, left without any problems.
+At the time, it was rumored that Joseph “Jack” Slade, the former Station Master, was the gang leader.
+Not as famous as many other outlaw characters, Jack Slade was nevertheless as notorious as many of them.
+Slade was said to have had an uncontrollable temper, was a heavy drinker and had murdered in the past.

 The gold taken by the robbers at Virginia Dale has never been found.

-Today, Virginia Dale is nothing more than a ghost town, located in the northern part of Larimer County, about 45 miles northwest of Fort Collins, and just about four miles south of the Wyoming border on US Highway 287.
-The old Overland Trail Stage Station is listed on the National Register of Historical sites and recently efforts have been made to preserve the old station.
+Today, Virginia Dale is a ghost town located in the northern part of Larimer County, about 45 miles northwest of Fort Collins and just about four miles south of the Wyoming border on U.S. Highway 287.
+The old Overland Trail Stage Station is listed on the National Register of Historical sites, and recent efforts have been made to preserve it.